megalithic/noter/README.md

 -- no muss, no fuss.

+### DEPLOYMENT:
+I like to keep all my utils and scripts in my `~/.dotfiles/bin` directory, so, I've included a simple `deploy.sh` script in this repo that you can execute, `./deploy.sh` and it will symlink the noter.rb script to your `~/.dotfiles/bin` directory.

 ### TODO n STUFF:
 * Get those command line options/switches workin', dog!
 * Handle archiving
 * Handle a more appropriate setup of files and folder locations.
 * Prepare the web counter-part for Dropbox/GitHub-hosted note viewing.
 * Migrate the script to GitHub.
-* Sigh, code smells in process_script method
+* Sigh, code smells in `process_script` method
 * Time-stamp new "chunks" of entries?
 * Tests!